nusait/lar-redesign/readme.md

 If content is not defined, it will try to get the region of the same name using `get_region` then share the save variable to all the views.

+#### Artisan Command: `template:transform`

+'template:transform' transforms a cascade template into laravel blade file.
+To use: `php artisan template:transform [source-file]`
+The source file needs to be in `app/Cascade/newest-template` directory
+The destination file needs will be generated to `app/views/transformed-template.blade.php`

+#### To change which template to use:
+The Default template is the transformed template ('transformed-template.blade.php')
+If you want to use the original template simply add query string: ?original=true at the end of the request.